mimo84/sublime-undocs/source/reference/api_2.rst

    .. method:: project_data()

       Returns the project data associated with the current window.
+The data is in the same format as the contents of a .sublime-project file.

+   .. method:: set_project_data(data)

-The data is in the same format as the contents of a .sublime-project file. set_project_data(data)NoneUpdates the project data associated with the current window.
-If the window is associated with a .sublime-project file, the project file will be updated on disk, otherwise the window will store the data internally. run_command(string, <args>)NoneRuns the named Command with the (optional) given arguments.
-Window.run_command is able to run both any sort of command, dispatching the command via input focus. show_quick_panel(items, on_done, <flags>, <selected_index>, <on_highlighted>)NoneShows a quick panel, to select an item in a list. on_done will be called once, with the index of the selected item.
+      Updates the project data associated with the current window.
+If the window is associated with a .sublime-project file, the project file will be updated on disk, otherwise the window will store the data internally.

+      :rtype: None

+   .. method:: run_command(string, <args>)

+      Runs the named Command with the (optional) given arguments.
+Window.run_command is able to run both any sort of command, dispatching the command via input focus.

+      :rtype: None

+   .. method:: show_quick_panel(items, on_done, <flags>, <selected_index>, <on_highlighted>)

+      Shows a quick panel, to select an item in a list. on_done will be called once, with the index of the selected item.
 If the quick panel was cancelled, on_done will be called with an argument of -1.
 Items may be an array of strings, or an array of string arrays.
 In the latter case, each entry in the quick panel will show multiple rows.
+Flags currently only has one option, sublime.MONOSPACE_FONT on_highlighted, if given, will be called every time the highlighted item in the quick panel is changed.

+      :rtype: None

-Flags currently only has one option, sublime.MONOSPACE_FONT on_highlighted, if given, will be called every time the highlighted item in the quick panel is changed. show_input_panel(caption, initial_text, on_done, on_change, on_cancel)ViewShows the input panel, to collect a line of input from the user. on_done and on_change, if not None, should both be functions that expect a single string argument. on_cancel should be a function that expects no arguments.
-The view used for the input widget is returned. create_output_panel(name)ViewReturns the view associated with the named output panel, created it if required.
+   .. method:: show_input_panel(caption, initial_text, on_done, on_change, on_cancel)

+      Shows the input panel, to collect a line of input from the user. on_done and on_change, if not None, should both be functions that expect a single string argument. on_cancel should be a function that expects no arguments.
+The view used for the input widget is returned.

+      :rtype: View

+   .. method:: create_output_panel(name)

+      Returns the view associated with the named output panel, created it if required.
-      The output panel can be shown by running the show_panel window command, with the panel argument set to the name with an "output." prefix. lookup_symbol_in_index(symbol)[Location]Returns all locations where the symbol is defined across files in the current project. lookup_symbol_in_open_files(symbol)[Location]Returns all locations where the symbol is defined across open files.
+      The output panel can be shown by running the show_panel window command, with the panel argument set to the name with an "output." prefix.

+   .. method:: lookup_symbol_in_index(symbol)

+      Returns all locations where the symbol is defined across files in the current project.

+      :rtype: [Location]

+   .. method:: lookup_symbol_in_open_files(symbol)

+      Returns all locations where the symbol is defined across open files.

-      :rtype: Dictionary
+      :rtype: [Location]

    .. method:: set_project_data(data)